jbloomlab/dms_tools2/docs/codonvariant_analysis_demo.rst

     perfectly with no errors, and where 5% of them contain an erroneously mis-called codon mutation.

-  - The library is sequenced to low and high depth, where low depth is an average of 50 counts per variant, and high depth is an average of 500 counts per variant.

   - Where there is a low
     (small) or big (loose) bottleneck between the pre- and post-selection steps.
 These bottlenecks are equal to 5 or 50 times the total number of